jacebenson/cedar/docs/docs/tutorial/chapter4/authentication.md

 "Credentials" are the pieces of information a user provides to prove they are who they say they are: commonly a username (usually email) and password.

-Redwood includes two authentication paths out of the box:
+Cedar includes two authentication paths out of the box:

 - Self-hosted, where user credentials are stored in your own database
 - Third-party hosted, where user credentials are stored with the third party

 In both cases you end up with an authenticated user that you can access in both the web and api sides of your app.

-Redwood includes [integrations](../../authentication.md) for several of the most popular third-party auth providers:
+Cedar includes [integrations](../../authentication.md) for several of the most popular third-party auth providers:

 - [Auth0](https://auth0.com/)
 - [Clerk](https://clerk.dev/)